Integrative Counselling and Supervision, and Marriage, Couples, and Relationship Counselling.

 I also offer integrative supervision to counsellors and students, as well as those practicing in other caring professions.
 Sessions can be flexible to fit around professional or other requirements.
 Please check out my supervision page or contact me if you would like any further details.

-Skype and Telephone Counselling
+Online and Telephone Counselling